Mickey 17: Theatrical

 Mickey 17 premiered at the Leicester Square in London on February 13, 2025.
 The film was screened at the 75th Berlin International Film Festival on February 15, 2025, before opening in South Korea on February 28, 2025, a week before its global rollout.

 The film was released theatrically in the United States on March 7, 2025, by Warner Bros.
 Pictures.
 It was originally scheduled to be released on March 29, 2024 (taking the slot vacated by Godzilla x Kong: The New Empire), but was taken off the schedule due to the 2023 SAG-AFTRA strike.
 It was rescheduled for January 31, 2025 (where it would have opened three days earlier in South Korea), but was pushed back to April 18, 2025, to take advantage of Easter weekend and avoid competition with Dog Man.
-It was then push forward to March 7, 2025, swapping the latter date with Sinners.
+It was then pushed forward to March 7, 2025, swapping the latter date with Sinners.